Do You Finish What You Start Doing?

 2. Make your priorities before you start.
 What is more important now?

-You will need to develop these skills, but how can you do so, if you cannot finish what you start?
+You will need to develop these skills, but how can you do so if you cannot finish what you started?
 This is a vicious circle.

 Self-Discipline and Perseverance Help You Finish What You Start

-The solution is to start with simple exercises designed to develop self-discipline and perseverance, and with tasks that you can accomplish rather quickly.
+The solution is to start with simple exercises designed to develop self-discipline and perseverance and with tasks that can be accomplished quickly.

-Acting in this way, you build self-confidence and faith in yourself, and you will gradually be able to do things that require more effort.
-In time, you will develop the skill to follow and persevere with every plan, project, goal or resolution.
+Acting this way builds self-confidence and faith in yourself.
+You will gradually be able to do things requiring more effort.
+In time, you will develop the skill to follow and persevere with every plan, project, goal, or resolution.

-Remember, lack of perseverance stands in the way of success and accomplishment.
-Lack of perseverance is also one of the main reasons for failure.
-In order to improve the ability to persevere, and continue with whatever you start doing, you need to strengthen your discipline.
+Remember, lack of perseverance stands in the way of success and accomplishment and is also one of the main reasons for failure.
+To improve your ability to persevere and continue with whatever you start doing, you need to strengthen your discipline.

 For more detailed information, exercises and instructions, I would recommend that you read the book Willpower and Self Discipline, which you can find at this website.